Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 While you can find many generic cover letter samples, it’s better to write your cover letter yourself and tailor it to the specific job and company that you are applying to.

-Do your research to identify why you want to work at that company.
-Take the time to express it in every cover letter that you write.
+Research and identify why you want to work at that company.
+Take the time to express it in your cover letter.
 If you can’t express why you want to work for the company in your cover letter, you’ll struggle to answer that question in an interview.
-As well, thorough research will help you identify if your experience, career goals, and values align with that of the company and the position.
+Thorough research will help you identify if your experience, career goals, and values align with those of the company and the position.

 Cover Letter Sample